HoppouAI/OctoBrowser/README.md

 ## Contributing

-~~Contributions are welcome!
-Please feel free to submit a Pull Request.~~ We will probably archive this after the challenge is over as it was just a temporary fun side project for the competition.
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+Edit: Changed this back to normal as we may keep the project open source and available to do Future updates!

 ## License